Morning Newsletter Digest: How to Automate Your Reading Ritual in 2026

 For audio-first learners, Huxe generates personalized podcast-style briefings you can listen to during your commute or morning workout.

-Step 2: Design Your Perfect Morning Digest Schedule
+Step 2: When Should Your Morning Digest Arrive?

-Timing is everything.
-A digest delivered at 6 AM when you don't read until 9 AM creates inbox clutter.
-A digest delivered at 11 AM when you need it at 8 AM leaves you information-starved during your peak hours.
+Schedule your digest to arrive 30 minutes before you typically check email — usually between 6:30 AM for executives and 9:30 AM for knowledge workers.
+A digest delivered at 6 AM when you don't read until 9 AM creates inbox clutter; one delivered at 11 AM when you need it at 8 AM leaves you information-starved during your peak hours.
+Match delivery to your actual reading behavior, not your aspirational schedule.

 The 3-question scheduling framework: